Oka Oori Katha

 Oka Oori Katha (English title: The Marginal Ones; Telugu: ఒక ఊరి కథ) is a 1977 Indian Telugu-language drama film directed by Mrinal Sen. An adaptation of Munshi Premchand's short story Kafan (The Burial Shroud), the film transports the narrative from the Hindi heartland of Premchand to the rural landscapes of Telangana.
 Starring M. V. Vasudeva Rao, G. V. Narayana Rao, and Mamata Shankar, the film sharply critiques feudal exploitation by depicting the harsh lives of a father-son duo who resist the oppressive system by refusing to work.

 Oka Oori Katha was one of India's entries at the 4th Hong Kong International Film Festival and was also featured at the Karlovy Vary International Film Festival, the Carthage Film Festival, and the Indian Panorama section of the 7th International Film Festival of India.
 The film won the Special Jury Prize at Karlovy Vary and was awarded Best Feature Film in Telugu at the 25th National Film Awards.
 The jury praised the film for its potent transformation of Premchand's story into a powerful commentary on rural poverty and social injustice, lauding its unflinching portrayal of the harsh realities faced by the downtrodden and its impassioned appeal to human conscience.

 Plot

 Venkayya (Vasudeva Rao) and his son Kistayya (Narayana Rao) live in a village.
-Venkayya lives in a queer world of his own.
-They have learnt to conquer hunger and are mentally strong.
-They consider that the poor farmers are fools to work for the rich and suffer.
-Kistayya wants to marry Nilamma (Mamata Shankar).
-The father does not like the marriage.
-Kistayya refuses and marries Nilamma.
+Venkayya lives in an eccentric, deeply isolated world of his own.
+Having learned to endure extreme hunger, the two men are mentally hardened and firmly believe that poor farmers are fools to labor for the wealthy just to suffer.
+Kistayya marries Nilamma (Mamata Shankar) despite his father's opposition.

 Nilamma tries to control the family.
 Venkayya does not change.
 Kistayya stands between them.
 There is bitterness in the family.
 In course of time, Nilamma conceives.
 One day, they find Nilamma in acute pain.
 The father refuses to call a midwife and Nilamma dies.
 They decide to conduct funeral rites for Nilamma.
 They go begging around the village and gather some money and decide to spend it on drinks.